Pollinator Haven Garden

 More than three-quarters of the world’s food crops rely at least in part on pollination by insects and other animals and nearly 90% of all wildflowers rely to some extent on animal pollination.
 Apples, blueberries, cherries, onions, cucumbers and avocados are a few examples of pollinator produced crops.

-Self-guided tours of Pollinator Haven are available during regular Extension hours, and Docent-led tours for groups are available by calling the NC Cooperative Extension Lee County Office at (919 )775-5624
+Self-guided tours of Pollinator Haven are available during regular Extension hours.
+Free docent-led tours and pollinator-related programming for groups are available by calling the N.C.
+Cooperative Extension Lee County Office at (919 )775-5624.